ArthurBatista04/client-server/README.md

 Drink server
 ```

 Each server uses a different technique to handle passing information from one process to another and contains a unique database for create and read operations.
-The customer server uses FIFO, the next one PIPE and finally Shared Memory with POSIX semaphore.
+The customer server uses FIFO, the next one PIPE and lastly shared memory with POSIX semaphore.

 ## Getting Started